 Personal data is any information that is identifiable as belonging to you.

-The personal data held on file will be shared with
+The personal data held on file canbe shared with:

-Why do we collect data and who are the recipients of the data?
+Why do we collect data and who receives this data?

 How long will the data be retained?

 Data will not be retained for any longer than is required.
 We adhere to the standards outlined by the Scottish Government Records Management: NHS Code of Practice (Scotland).

 As some courses are valid for 4 years before the certificate holder is required to recertify, for example APLS & PHPLS, personal information and the course outcome must be kept by us for at least 4 years.
 That’s why, we will retain your records until the time of your recertification arrives.
 If you do not want us to keep your record after your recertification, please let us know and we will remove your record from our database.

 You have a number of rights under the Data Protection Laws in relation to the way we process your personal data, which are set out below.